 Don’t forget your dessert!
 If your caterer or restaurant does not offer the desert you like you can check out this vendor we’ve loved working with in the past.
 Some of these are in Denver so you’d have to pick up your deserts for your own picnic!

 Last but not least don’t forget your photographer!
-We would absolutely love guiding you through this whole process as Colorado elopement and small wedding photographers.
+We would absolutely love guiding you through this whole process as Colorado elopement photographers.
 We even love to help make sure you have some back up locations!
 Taking couples around the front range area for some more beautiful photos area that are more secluded are some of our favorite things to do!
 Let us help you with your location scouting and timeline to catch the best light before you apply for your permit so you know the best time to have your ceremony for the wedding day that fits your loves, passions and story together.

-Preparing for Your Colorado Mountain Elopement
+Golden Gate Canyon State Park Wedding at Panorama Point: Preparing for Your Colorado Mountain Elopement

 Now, that you have your heart set on a Panorama Point wedding we want to make sure your wedding day is a success.
 After you’ve decided when to have your ceremony keep in mind if its a summer wedding morning times are ideal.
 I’d even go as far to say that morning times are best for Panorama Point because the light is so magical then too.
 Late evening and sunsets may not be ideal at Panorama Point because of where the sun ends up at this location.
 But if you have a great Colorado elopement photographer they can help you find epic places to catch the beautiful sunset in the front range!

-Preparing For The Mountain Weather:
+Preparing For The Mountain Weather at Golden Gate Canyon State Park:

 Having the right gear for your weather you may experience can make or break you and your guests experience.